 separable component of a country name designated on the “Separable Country Names List.”
 This list is included as an appendix to the 2012 Applicant Guidebook.

-Permutations and transpositions of alpha-3 code listed in the ISO 3166-1 standard should be allowed.
+Strings resulting from permutations and transpositions of alpha-3 codes listed in the ISO 3166-1 standard should be allowed.

 The 2012 Applicant Guidebook provisions related to this category are inconsistent with the GNSO policy recommendations contained in the Introduction of New Generic Top-Level Domains from 8 August 2007.
 This recommendation clarifies the text from the 2012 Applicant Guidebook and updates the policy to be consistent with Work Track 5’s interpretation of 2012 Applicant Guidebook section 2.2.1.4.1.vi.